 The region's job hubs are also impacted.
-Large distribution facilities are locating near highways, but outside the traditional city center.
+Large distribution facilities tend to locate near highways, but outside the traditional city center.
 How can the region ensure employees are able to access employment centers?
-Good local transit is critical to making sure the region's residents can get to good paying jobs consistently and conveniently.
+Because convenient and reliable local transit is critical to making sure the region's residents can get to good paying jobs, it is essential to locate employment centers in locations that are accessible.